AmitKumarDas/amitkumardas.github.io/_posts/2016-04-09-kvm-based-crash-consistent-cloudbyte-storage-snapshots.md

 ```
 - OpenStack Liberty single node setup
-- Ubuntu 14.04 as KVM based hypervisor (will host OpenStack)
+- Ubuntu 14.04.1 as KVM based hypervisor (will host OpenStack)
-- Libvirt (version - ) on hypervisor
+- Libvirt 1.2.2 on hypervisor
-- CentOS VM (version - )
+- CentOS VM 7.0
 - CloudByte storage volumes will be iSCSI based
 ```